< Free Resources

 The subsequent accounting will differ depending upon the lease classification.

-Similar to the FASB, the International Accounting Standards Board (IASB) issued its standard on lease accounting, IFRS 16, Leases, in 2016.
 While the FASB and IASB worked together jointly on these standards, a key difference is in the lessee accounting model.
 IFRS 16 has a single lessee accounting model.
 As with U.S. GAAP, nearly all leases under IFRS will be accounted for on balance sheet, however, instead of the two classifications for lessees, IFRS requires lessees to account for leases in a manner similar to finance lease accounting under ASC 842.

 Identifying Contracts That Contain a Lease